On this page

 Sanctuary previously managed the 120 homes - located on Talbot Gardens, Savage Road and Roope Close – and completed the purchase of the freehold for the site in December 2019 following overwhelming support for a site regeneration from residents.
 Residents and local stakeholders have been involved with the regeneration project from the beginning and will continue to be consulted throughout the life of the project.

 Resident feedback has been vital in helping shape our plans for the estate.

 We had planned to hold another public consultation over the summer of 2020 but due to the Covid-19 pandemic, this was unfortunately not possible.
 Instead, residents were invited to provide feedback on our latest plans and ask questions via post, email, or a dedicated web page with the proposals.

 Residents invited to discuss regeneration proposals

 We launched our exciting plans for a regenerated Barne Barton estate in February 2020.

 Residents and the wider community were invited along to a consultation event where they could view a range of displays, speak with staff and provide their feedback to help shape the future of Talbot Gardens.

 Multi-million pound investment in Barne Barton

-On 1 March 2019, Sanctuary Housing consulted with residents about the future of ten blocks of maisonettes on Talbot Gardens, Savage Road and Roope Close.
+On 1 March 2019, Sanctuary consulted with residents about the future of 10 blocks of maisonettes on Talbot Gardens, Savage Road and Roope Close.
 The event, part of a month-long consultation, provided residents with the opportunity to provide feedback on two investment options for the estate – regenerating with new homes or refurbishing the existing properties.